jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 During this transformation, I was buying DVDs when I could afford them.
 Like most of Main Street, I got dozens collecting dust somewhere.
 Darth Blockbuster never said he was wrong about DVDs being the better choice.

-I wonder, do you think the he'll will buy them all back?
+I wonder, do you think he'll buy them all back?
 I'll talk half-price.

 Of course not.
 Antagonists hold back society as long as possible.
 But when evolution happens, they forget their objections and do what's best for themselves.
 And that's the point.
-We shouldn't listen to Darth Blockbsuter's complaints or excuses.
+We shouldn't listen to Darth Blockbuster's complaints or excuses.

 The people on the frontline should copy antagonists' actions and simply do what's best for ourselves by ignoring dark majic, and the Death Star.